Skip to Main Content

 Starting Out

 Many NDT specialists get their start by participating in apprenticeship programs while in school.
-Those that perform well may receive job offers upon graduation.
+Those who perform well may receive job offers upon graduation.
 They find entry-level jobs with help from their school's career services office as well as by contacting companies directly.
-They also find job listings for NDT positions by searching Web sites such as ndt.org, as well as Glassdoor, Indeed, Monster, and others.
+They also find job listings for NDT positions by searching Web sites such as https://www.ndt.org, as well as Glassdoor, Indeed, Monster, and others.
 Professional associations offer job referrals and career-development support.
 LinkedIn also posts NDT job openings on its Web site at https://www.linkedin.com/jobs/non-destructive-testing-jobs.

 Related Professions